samsquire/ideas4/README.md

 If I have 32 cores I shall have still have disruptors for each line arranged in a tree that looks like this:

-So I need 27 × 32 = 864 threads.
+So I need 27 × 32 = 864 threads this lets me pipeline every stage of the handler code!

-If I am using Netty I'll also have threads that serve multiple network connections.
-But the work of a network transaction gets shifted out of netty and into the LMAX disruptor pipeline.

 ```
 Unmarshall